kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

     #uplink_physical
    !
 ```
-Now that we have defined all the various IBNS2.0 configuration on the switch as a device comes up on an interface the device classifier will automatically run logically attaching the interface template configuration of WORKSTATION onto an access port.
-If an Access Point is classified as being attached to the interface it will instead logically attach the interface template configuration of ACCESS_POINT.
-Within both those interface templates the DOT1X service policy will run and the device will be authenticated, and Identity Services Engine may at that point send a Change of Authorization and put the device in a differing VLAN or more.
+Now that we have defined all the various IBNS2.0 configurations on the switch, as a device comes up on an interface, the device classifier will automatically run logically, attaching the interface template configuration of WORKSTATION onto an access port.
+If an Access Point is classified as being attached to the interface, it will instead logically attach the interface template configuration of ACCESS_POINT.
+The DOT1X service policy will run within both those interface templates, and the device will be authenticated.
+Identity Services Engine may, at that point, send a Change of Authorization and put the device in a differing VLAN or more.

-Lastly, to create a fully dynamic environment you might build out the following EEM scripts to fully give that Dynamic look and feel.
-Because of the **Autoconf** vs **Closed Mode** limitation we do not have a **Fully Dynamic environment**.
+Lastly, to create a fully dynamic environment, you might build out the following EEM scripts to entirely give that Dynamic look and feel.
+Because of the **Autoconf** vs **Closed Mode** limitation, we do not have a **Fully Dynamic environment**.
 Luckily, we have a way to resolve that issue.

 ## Step 6 - ***Non SDA IBNS2.0 Fully Dynamic Port Configuration - Use Case***
-So as explained we have a chicken and the egg scenario, whereby we can't use **Autoconf** with **Closed Mode** as no packets can pass which can be used with the parameter map to automatically configure the interface.
-Additionally we want to have a **Secure Access** environment with **Zero Trust** using a policy on the interface that initially blocks traffic until authentication occurs.
+So as explained, we have a chicken and the egg scenario, whereby we can't use **Autoconf** with **Closed Mode** as no packets can pass, which can be used with the parameter map to configure the interface automatically.
+Additionally, we want to have a **Secure Access** environment with **Zero Trust** using a policy on the interface that initially blocks traffic until authentication occurs.

 So how do we have our cake and eat it too...

-Luckily we can create a fully dynamic environment with a gated procedure as follows.
-You might build out the following EEM scripts to fully give that Dynamic look and feel.
-Typically, the types of devices where we might have issues like this where *MAB* or *EAP* are not going to work may be those which identify themselves in another way.
+Luckily we can create a fully dynamic environment with a gated procedure.
+You might build out the following EEM scripts to give that Dynamic look and feel entirely.
+Typically, the types of devices where we might have issues like this where *MAB* or *EAP* are not going to work maybe those which identify themselves in another way.
 In the following instance, we can use **PoE** power events to trigger an EEM.
 See the following code:

 ```
 event manager applet DETECT_SW_IEEE_POE_UP